-Precise definition of orphan blocks: Authors in [6] introduced a new difficulty adjustment mechanism to incorporate orphaned blocks; however, they did not present a formal definition for the orphan blocks.
-In Section VI-A, we introduce uncle blocks-orphan blocks in the same epoch-to specify the properties of the valid orphan blocks that can be incorporated in the difficulty adjustment mechanism.
-After defining the uncle blocks, in Sections VI-B and VI-C, we present two modified versions of the difficulty adjustment mechanism (the modified DAM) for Bitcoin in which, in addition to the mainchain blocks, the count of uncle blocks affects the mining difficulty of the next epoch.
+Precise definition of orphan blocks: Authors in [12] introduced a new difficulty adjustment mechanism to incorporate orphaned blocks; however, they did not present a formal definition for the orphan blocks.
+In this paper, we introduce uncle blocks-orphan blocks in the same epoch-to specify the properties of the valid orphan blocks that can be incorporated in the difficulty adjustment mechanism.
+After defining the uncle blocks, we present two modified versions of the difficulty adjustment mechanism (the modified DAM) for Bitcoin in which, in addition to the main-chain blocks, the count of uncle blocks affects the mining difficulty of the next epoch.

-Smart intermittent selfish mining (version 2): In Section VII, we introduce the smart intermittent selfish mining attack (version 2) that disproves the belief that incorporating the orphan blocks in the DAM can result in the unprofitability of selfish mining.

-Orphan exclusion attack: In Section VIII, we introduce the orphan exclusion attack with the help of which the attacker can prevent the honest miners from reporting the orphan blocks in the main chain.
+Smart intermittent selfish mining (version 2): We introduce an attack called smart intermittent selfish mining (version 2) that disproves the belief that incorporating the orphan blocks in the DAM can result in the unprofitability of selfish mining.
+Orphan exclusion attack: We introduce another attack, called orphan exclusion attack, with the help of which the attacker can prevent the honest miners from reporting the orphan blocks in the main chain.
 We show that selfish mining accompanied by the orphan exclusion attack can be profitable under the modified DAMs.